 - 1. English is the official language of the WBQA.
-Teams may require interpreters to understand the rules and regulations.
-Where this is required, teams must state this in their application form.
-The organisers will make every effort to assist the teams; however organisers may provide a charge for this service. - 2.
-Teams who are not registered members of a WBQA national affiliated organisation, and come from a country where one exists, will be required to process their application through their country's national affiliated association.

-- 3. Teams from countries who haven't got a WBQA affiliated national association in their country may enter the competition, by joining the WBQA directly. - 4.
+Teams may require interpreters to understar rules and regulations.
+Where this is required, teams must state this in their applications are the organisers will make every effort to assist the teams; however, organisers may charge for this service. - 2.
+Teams who are not registered members of a WBQA national affiliated organisation, and from a country where one exists, will be required to process their application throughout the country's national affiliated association. - Teams from countries who haven't got a WBQA affiliated national association in their coun may enter the competition, by joining the WBQA directly. - 4.
 Fees for joining the WBQA may be incorporated into the entry fee for the competition. - 5.
 All teams are equal.
-A team is one that is engaged in the cooking of food in a barbecue contest.
-There will be no Professional or Amateur classifications; all will be referred to as a team. - 6.
+A team is one that is engaged in the cooking of food in a barbecue co There will be no Professional or Amateur classifications; all will be referred to as a team. - 6.
 All teams will be required to register upon arrival at the competition site, and the team's identification number for that specific competition will be allocated. - 7.
-The minimum members per team is 2 (two) and the maximum is 6 (six).
-The team member who is captain has to be a captain of all categories entered.
-Only 6 people can represent the team in the presentation of prizes.
-(Note: the application form for entering the competition should contain all information regarding the team members). - 8.
-All team captains must attend a MANDATORY Team Captains' meeting prior to the start of the competition, where rules and regulations will be explained, and during which there will be an opportunity for questions and answers. - 9.
-The time and location of the Team Captains' Meeting will be given prior to the commencement of the competition. - 10.
-Teams who enter the 2 optional, free-style categories (Home-style Cooking and Desert), will be asked to prepare and present an extra presentation platter containing one presentation of these categories for visual display only to the public and media.
-This presentation does not count toward the Grand Champion competition. - 11.
-The entry fee is set by the event organiser and is non-refundable, unless there are exceptional circumstances which are determined at the discretion of the competition organisers and the WBQA.
+The minimum members per team is 2 (two) and the maximum is 10 (ten).
+The te who is captain has to be a captain of all categories entered.
+Only 10 people can represent team in the presentation of prizes.
+(Note: the application form for entering the corshould contain all information regarding the team members). - 8.
+All team captains must attend a MANDATORY Team Captains' meeting prior to the start of competition, where rules and regulations will be explained, and during which there opportunity for questions and answers. - 9.
+The time and location of the Team Captains' Meeting will be given prior to the commencer of the competition. - 10.
+Teams who enter the optional, free-style categories (Home-style Cooking and Deser asked to prepare and present an extra presentation platter containing one presentation of categories for visual display only to the public and media.
+This presentation does not coun toward the Grand Champion competition.

+11. The entry fee is set by the event organiser and is non-refundable, unless there are except circumstances which are determined at the discretion of the competition organisers WBOA.

-12.Pork Ribs Category
+12. Pork Ribs Category

-a.
-The organisers can provide any cut of ribs.

-b.
-Injections, brining or marinating are allowed.

-c.
-Boiling, steaming or deep-frying is not allowed.

-d.
-Meat can be turned-in as either one-bone or two-bone pieces, but they must include at least one bone.
+- a.
+The organisers can provide any cut of ribs. - b.
+Injections, brining or marinating are allowed. - c.
+Boiling, steaming or deep-frying is not allowed (wrapping in aluminium foil is allowed). - d.
+Meat can be turned-in as either one-bone or two-bone pieces, but they must include at least one bone. - e.

-e.
 If the use of pork is forbidden on religious grounds, it is acceptable for a team to request the organisers to supply an alternative meat from a different animal of similar cut and texture, such as lamb.
 A team's request must be made to the organiser a minimum of eight weeks in advance.
 Any alternative approved by the WBQA must be notified to all teams six weeks in advance of the competition.
-And, where it is required for food to be prepared or handled in a kosher method, the organisers will make every effort to comply with the teams' requests.
-Where this is not available, teams will be notified six weeks in advance.
+An where it is required for food to be prepared or handled in a kosher method, the organisers will make every effort to comply with the teams' requests.
+Where this not available, teams will be notified six weeks in advance.
 Where teams do not specify an alternative type of ribs, pork ribs will be supplied.
 This choice is made available to all teams.

-13.Beef Brisket Category
+13. Beef Brisket Category